ShiyaYu/Adult_HSPC_Differentiation_Migration_2023/README.md

 # 🩸 Multi-Tissue Hematopoietic Stem and Progenitor Cell (HSPC) Atlas

-> **Deciphering the principles of HSPC differentiation, migration, and tissue-specific recruitment at single-cell resolution.**
+> **Deciphering the Cross-Tissue Migration Landscape of Hematopoietic Stem and Progenitor Cells at Single-Cell Resolution**

 ## 📖 Abstract